lee-zhg/watson-chatbot-bank-advanced/README.md

-# Advanced Burger Ordering Chatbot with Watson Assistant Service
+# Advanced Banking Chatbot with Watson Assistant Service

-In this repo, you are going to use the advanced Watson Assistant features to build a dressed-up chatbot for ordering burgers, drinks and etc.
+In this repo, you are going to use the advanced Watson Assistant features to build a dressed-up chatbot for typical banking use cases.

 !["watson-chatbat-advanced"](docs/images/advanced_chatbot01.png)

 Instead of a text-based chatbot, you build an app-like chatbot without the need to build an app.
 Buttons, dropdown list and etc are used to minimize end users's typing.
-When buttons are clicked or the option is chosen from the dropdown list, per-configurerd text is entered on the end users' behalf.
+When buttons are clicked or the option is chosen from the dropdown list, pre-configurerd text is entered on the end users' behalf.

-Watson Natural Language Understanding(NLU) and Watson Natural Language Processing(NLP) capabilities embeded in Watson Assistant service help you effectively understand what your customer want to order, such as type of burgers, size of drinks, dine-in or to-go, and so on.
+Watson Natural Language Understanding(NLU) capabilities embeded in Watson Assistant service help you effectively understand what your customer want to do, such as finding branch office information, open new account and so on.

 You can have a dressed-up chatbot up and running in no time.
 When you access the chatbot on a mobile device, the built-in voice input also supports verbal data entry which can greatly enhance the user experience.